rexim/dotfiles/README.md

 ## Deployment ##

-Clone the repo somewhere and run the deploy.sh script.
+Clone the repo somewhere and run deploy.sh for Linux, or deploy.bat for Windows.